-a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 30 taught module credits in total across Year One and Two, and 60 taught modules in total across Years Three and Four.
+a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits.

-- b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 40 in Year One and Two and 50 in Years Three and Four, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 6.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 6.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
-A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 6.4 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or wait until the final board when the dissertation or equivalent outcome is known a) Complete the required clinical hours for the year, and 150 clinical hours across the course of the degree for the Masters;
+b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

+d) The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt.

+6.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

+6.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.

+6.1.4 A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.

+6.1.5 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or, in the final year, waiting until the final board when the dissertation or equivalent outcome is known.

+6.2 Re-submission of Dissertations or Equivalent

+a) Re-submission of dissertations or equivalent is only permitted in the following circumstances:

+i) Either substantiated extenuating circumstances accepted at the discretion of the Board of Examiners; or ii) Where the original mark awarded is at least 40 and the Board of Examiners judges that the work required to achieve a pass does not include any additional experimental or practical work.

+b) Re-submission is subject to the following conditions:

+i) A dissertation or equivalent must normally be re-submitted within two months of the formal notification of permission to resubmit; in cases of extenuating circumstances, this may be extended to a maximum of twelve months;

+ii) A dissertation or equivalent which has been re-submitted because of a marginal fail shall be awarded no more than a maximum mark of 50; in the case of resubmissions because of extenuating circumstances, the full range of marks shall be available to examiners.

-6.5 Clinical Hours and Supervisor's Report Requirements
+6.3 Clinical Hours and Supervisor's Report Requirements